DGretta/Music/modular/erica_synths_black_envelope_generator_2_guide.md

 ---

 **Bottom Line:** EG2 isn't just an envelope generator - it's an **envelope brain** that transforms simple triggers into sophisticated ADSR control through internal gate generation, retriggering capability, and CV-controlled timing.
 Every patch teaches something new about how envelope generation really works in modular systems.
-As the **envelope coordination brain of Phase 2 ecosystems**, it transforms organic modulation, controlled chaos, and pattern learning into unified envelope control that responds dynamically to complex modular environments.
+As the **envelope coordination brain of advanced modular ecosystems**, it transforms organic modulation, controlled chaos, and pattern learning into unified envelope control that responds dynamically to complex modular environments.